I rode hard and finished in the top 10 of the 2013 Iron Butt Rally.

 Former Motorcycle Tourer's Forum ( MTF ) Associate Director - Long Distance Committee

-Created webpages to help others with understanding how to install accessories or to provide information that is helpful in planning rides
+Created websites to help others with understanding how to install accessories or to provide information that is helpful in planning rides

-Donated 1000’s of dollars’ worth of new gear to rider organizations
+Donated 1000’s of dollars’ worth of new gear to organizations supporting motorcyclist

 MTF Gold Member for helping and giving back to the community for many years

-Answering questions to fellow riders on motorcycle related online forums
+Providing support to riders on motorcycle related online forums

-Holding events to assist others to get into endurance riding
+Holding events to assist others to promote long distance endurance riding

 Writing ride reports to help others understand how I do some of the rides